catseye/Robin/doc/module/Boolean.markdown

 ### `conj` ###

-`conj` evaluates its single argument to a list of booleans, then evaluates to the conjunction of those booleans.
+`conj` evaluates its single argument to a list of booleans, then evaluates to the logical conjunction of those booleans.

     | (robin (0 1) ((boolean (0 1) *))
     |   (conj ()))